XenoVkl/NN-LSH/README.md

 -----------------------------------------------------------------

 Implementation of Locality-Sensitive Hashing in order to find in a dataset P that belongs to a metric space :
-- neighbors in range R of objecy q
+- neighbors in range R of object q
 - nearest neighbot of object q

   Consider those objects as points.
 The program supports objects of real coordinate space of d dimensions(using euclidean and     cosine metric), objecs of Hamming space and objects where the distance is calculated based on a distance-matrix.